Cryosurgery For Prostate Cancer

 - Exercises: Learn how to do pelvic floor exercises.
 These exercises squeeze your pelvic floor muscles and help them become stronger.
 Ask your primary healthcare provider when to start doing these exercises, and how often to do them.

 - Rest as often as you need to.
 Rest is important for your recovery.
 Do not return to your regular activities too quickly.
 Start slowly and do more as you feel stronger.
 Rest during the day.
 Plan for 6 to 8 hours of sleep each night.
-Contact your primary healthcare provider if you are not able to sleep.
+Contact your healthcare provider if you are not able to sleep.

 - Catheter: You may need to learn how to insert a catheter by yourself if you need to replace your old catheter.
 A catheter is a soft rubber tube that you put into your urethra to drain your urine.
 Ask your primary healthcare provider for more information on self-catheterization and catheter care.